SubstructureOne/kestrel-docs/docs/Pillars/faircompensation.md

 reward users whose predictions were close to the final result.
 In this sense it would be a "self-fulfilling prophecy" form of a market.

-This approach would also need to be carefully designed to prevent abuse.
-But aspirationally it might provide the best target model.
+This approach would also need to be carefully designed to prevent abuse, but aspirationally it might provide the best target model.